 It is just so easy to get overwhelmed and shut down rather than find easy ways to simplify my life and home.
 I’ve finally begun learning how to simplify life and have developed 4 steps that work for me.

 How to simplify life in 4 easy steps

 Write a list of everything that causes you stress.

-The first step is to write a list of everything that is causing you stress and preventing you from simplifying your life.
+The first step in the simplification process is to write a list of everything that is causing you stress and preventing you from simplifying your life.
 I know it sounds kind of counterproductive, since if you write everything down, then you have to face everything.
 Trust me though, it helps.